NOVA-Team/docs/docs/Mod Development/Blocks.md

 }
 ```

-See [here](https://github.com/NOVA-Team/NOVA-Example/blob/master/block/src/main/java/nova/sample/block/NovaBlock.java) for a live example.
+See [here](https://github.com/NOVA-Team/NOVA-Example/blob/master/block/src/main/java/nova/sample/block/NovaBlock.java) for the most up-to-date example.

-##Components
+## Components
-There are some components you will probably always want to implement in your blocks, none of them are required and can be left out or replaced with your own versions of it.
+There are some components you will probably always want to implement in your blocks.
+However, none of them are required and can be left out or replaced with your own versions of it.

-###Collider
+### Collider
-This component determines a few properties of your block, namely if it is a cube, opaque, what it's bounding and selection boxes are.
-It also has an eventbus for collision events
+This component determines a few properties of your block, namely if it is a cube, opaque, what its bounding and selection boxes are.
+It also has an event bus for collision events.
+The default collider is a 1x1x1 cube.

-###Category
+### Category
-This is the category(creative tab in minecraft) where this block belongs to
+This is the category (equivalent to a creative tab in Minecraft) that this block belongs to.

-###ItemRenderer
+### ItemRenderer
-This handles the rendering of the block in your inventory and hand
+This handles the rendering of the block in your inventory and hand.

-###Blockrenderer
+### BlockRenderer
-In this case the StaticBlockRenderer is used but there a few others you can use as well, this is responsible for rendering the block in the world.
-You should bind a function to get provide textures as shown in the example above or pass it a function to if different sides use different textures (shown in the advanced example below)
+This is responsible for rendering the block in the world.
+In the example above, StaticBlockRenderer is used but there are a few others you can use as well.

-The StaticBlockRenderer only renders when the block receives an update.

 ## Special Components
-NOVA is ment to be modular and allows you to make your own components to add but it's also "Batteries included".
-Here are some interfaces that NOVA provides you might find usefull
+NOVA is ment to be modular and allows you to make your own components to add but it's also "Batteries included."
+Here are some components that NOVA provides you might find useful.

-###Orientation
+### Orientation
-Orientation allows your block to be rotated and face towards a specific side, this way it can have a front, back and sides.
+Orientation allows your block to be rotated and face towards a specific side.
+Using this, your block can have a front, back and specific sides.

 If you just add this component to the components not much will heapen.
 The best thing to do is save this in a variable and annotate it with the @Sync and @Store annotations.
 The @Sync will sync between client and server (for that you should also have the block sync when it is placed down, see networking on how to do that)
 The @Store will save and load the orientation so the data is not lost when the world is reloaded